tbielawa/Taboot/docs/rst/gettingstarted.rst

     $ taboot www01-yum-update.yaml

 When it runs you might notice a long delay before anything happens.
-That will happen when a command takes along time to run, as the output only updates once a task finishes.
+That will happen when a command takes a long time to run, as the output only updates once a task finishes.

 .. seealso::

    * :ref:`hosts` - Complete ``hosts`` documentation
-   * :ref:`yum` - Complete ``yum`` task documentation
+   * :ref:`command` - Complete ``command.Run`` task documentation

 Output